gabrielcandrade/pizza-api/Readme.md

 ## Getting Start

-Right down, i'll write the Quickstart based on steps to make it easier to understand and execute on any machine.
+The *Getting Start* is based on steps to make it easier to understand and execute on any machine.

 **1º -** Download all this code to any folder from your computer.